Irish Benevolent Society of London, Ontario

+for the purpose of preserving their Irish heritage and performing works of benevolence.

 The Society was unique at the time of its foundation in accepting both Roman Catholic and Protestant members.
 In much of Ontario sectarianism ruled, and continued to rule until well into the twentieth century, with the Orange Order pitted against Roman Catholic and other organizations.
 In fact, the constitution of the Society provides that presidents (who are elected for one year) must be alternately Roman Catholic and Protestant.
 The discussion of Irish politics has also been forbidden at meetings since the Society's inception.
 The Society was immediately popular, and as a result of its popularity the importance of separate Protestant and Roman Catholic organizations in municipal politics was markedly reduced.

-The Society's chief fundraising event benefits the Lawson Health Research Institute, but it also helps many other institutions and individuals.
+Many organizations and individuals have benefited from the Society’s benevolence during its long history.
+Recent awards include an annual bursary to the most proficient student at St. Mary Choir School, a bursary to three graduates of Huron University College, London (Anglican), and similar awards to graduates of St. Peter’s Seminary, London (Catholic).